Skip to main content

 Working through a sales promotion planning checklist before appointment, rather than after, surfaces the questions that need answers before they become live campaign problems.
 This discipline is especially valuable for promotions running across multiple markets, where legal requirements, prize regulations, and cultural nuances multiply quickly.

 According to research by Nielsen IQ, planned promotional activity with defined objectives and pre-agreed measurement frameworks consistently delivers higher ROI than reactive or opportunistic promotions.
 The structure of your planning process is not administrative overhead.
-It is a direct input to commercial performance.
+It drives commercial performance directly.

 Budget certainty is one of the most significant concerns for CMOs signing off promotional spend.
 Traditional promotion models, particularly cashback and gift mechanics, carry over-redemption risk.
 If consumer take-up exceeds forecast, the cost of the promotion can escalate sharply above plan.
 That makes promotions harder to pitch internally and creates tension with Finance teams who are rightly sceptical of variable-cost commitments.